malfaroe/Framework/README.txt

 Implementation of a simple project framework for building up from here.
 PIPELINE:
 1. Feature generator
-2. Feature encoding
+2. Feature encoding (here train and test are rescaled separately)
-3. feature importance
+3. feature selection/importance
 4. data_split
 5. baseline unified: baseline with linear and ensemble algorithms
 6. model_tuning